Fourier7754/AsymFormer/README.md

 Notably, it also provides impressive inference speeds:
 - Inference speed of 65 FPS on RTX3090
-- Inference speed of 79 FPS on RTX3090 after implementing 16-bit quantization
+- Inference speed of 79 FPS on RTX3090 (FP16)
-- Inference speed of 29 FPS on Tesla T4 after implementing 16-bit quantization
+- Inference speed of 29 FPS on Tesla T4 (FP16)

 ## Installation